On this page

 You can access most of the CRUD and Aggregation functionality of MongoDB version 3.6 with the MongoDB service; however, App Services does not support all operations and features available in standard tools and clients.
 For a list of specific MongoDB operations that are available when you connect to MongoDB through App Services, see the CRUD & Aggregation API reference.

-Device Sync requires MongoDB Atlas clusters to run MongoDB 4.4.0 or greater.
+Device Sync requires MongoDB Atlas clusters to run specific versions of MongoDB.
+Flexible Sync requires MongoDB 5.0.0 or greater.

 App Services supports all query options in system functions.
 App Services does not support certain options for CRUD operations run from user functions.
 For a list of specific options that are available when you connect to MongoDB through App Services, see Query Options.